Bad Girl (Avril Lavigne song): Composition

 "Bad Girl" was written by Lavigne, Chad Kroeger and David Hodges, with production being handled by Kroeger and Hodges.
 The song features guest vocals by American industrial rock singer Marilyn Manson.
 "Bad Girl" is a nu metal and pop song which features elements of industrial rock, glam rock, and 1970s punk rock.
-"Bad Girl" begins with Manson saying "Just lay your head head in daddy's lap, you're a bad girl."
+"Bad Girl" begins with Manson saying "Just lay your head in daddy's lap, you're a bad girl."
 Nick Catucci of Entertainment Weekly compared Manson's "croaking" vocals on the song to Cookie Monster's speaking voice.
 The song has "crunching guitars" and is about BDSM, with Lavigne asking Manson to choke her.
 Lavigne sings "I've been a bad girl, don't you know?/Come get it now or never/I'll let you do whatever" and "Miss me.
 Miss me.
 Now you wanna kiss me."
 At different points in the song, Lavigne purrs and screams.